 Staging the Dining Room DIY Home Staging Tips for a faster, more profitable home sale

-Buyers will be looking for a dining room that will accommodate their furniture, lifestyle and all their relatives for big family get togethers.
+Buyers will be looking for a dining room to accommodate their furniture, lifestyle and all the relatives for big family dinners.

-Read the home staging tips below to learn how to make your dining room look more spacious, inviting, and a comfortable place to linger after a meal.
+Read the home staging tips below to learn how to make your dining room look more spacious, inviting, plus a comfortable place to linger after a meal.

-Your goal is to sell your house fast and for more money!
+Your goal is to make home buyers fall in love with your home, so that you can sell your house fast and for more money!

 Staging the dining room furniture

-Editing out two more chairs from around this table will make the room feel more spacious
+Editing out two more chairs from around this table will make the entire room feel more spacious

-You will be surprised at the number of people who judge a house by the style of the furnishings within-- they can’t get past it.
-That’s why proper home staging is so important!
+You'll be surprised at the number of people who judge a house by the style of the furnishings within-- they can’t get past it.
+That’s why proper home staging is so important.

 If your dining room furniture is extremely beat up or too taste specific, (heavily ornate, overly modern, etc.) you might consider renting furniture while your home is on the real estate market.

-Staging the dining room with neutral furniture will appeal to a larger audience of buyers.
+Staging the dining room with neutral-colored furniture, draperies, area rugs, etc., will attact a larger audience of buyers, because neutral colors appeal to most people.
 See staging your furniture for more home design ideas.

-Once you have decluttered, cleaned and perhaps painted your dining room, you are ready to move furniture in.
+Once you have decluttered, cleaned, and perhaps painted your dining room, you are ready to start moving your furniture in.